danielholmberg/TDDD27_2019_Bubbler/README.md

 # TDDD27 Project: Bubbler
+## Screencast
+The screencast made to demonstrate the main aspects of this project can be watched on YouTube through this [link](https://www.youtube.com/watch?v=QUo8KS4w9n0).

 ## Functional specification
 A social platform to share your opinion on sparkling wines.
 The concept is similar to other social platforms that target beverages, i.e. [Untappd](https://untappd.com/) and [Vivino](https://www.vivino.com/).

 ### Core functionality
+* Sign-up and Login.
 * User-profile page.
 * *Add*, *change*, *remove*, and *rate* sparkling wines, i.e. **check-in**.
-* Interact with other users by for example see others' activity.
+* Check-in feed to interact with other users by for example see others' activity.

 ### Possible additional functionality
 * Highscore lists showing: